LasagnaCake/Makai/docs/specifications/anima-lang.md

 Example: `opNamedCallSingle` gets called with a value `X`, and a string `"Example"`. `X` is the hash for `do-thing`.
 In the anima source file, this would be seen as `$do-thing "Example"`.

+## Behaviour

+- Default starting character scope is global.

+### Dialog-specific behaviour

+- Text color will always be white, unless changed for the specified line.

 ## File extensions

 `anima`, `an` → Anima source files.